dananau/GTPyhop/additional_information.md

     hgn_pyhop.declare_operators('loc', unload)
     hgn_pyhop.declare_operators('cargo', unload)

-This definition doesn't seem very intuitive.
+This definition is much harder to understand than the original one.
 Furthermore, one can construct examples of other actions and goals for which an `is_a` test on the arguments would not be sufficient to tell which piece of code to execute.

-To summarize: it is easy to tell HGNpyhop that an action *a* is relevant for achieving a particular one of its effects, but this precludes us from telling HGNpyhop that *a* is relevant for achieving any of its other effects.
-If those effects are goals that we want to achieve, HGNpyhop will be unable to use *a* to achieve them.
+To summarize: it can be difficult to tell HGNpyhop that an action *a* is relevant for achieving a particular one of its effects, and even more difficult to tell HGNpyhop that *a* also is relevant for achieving its other effects.
+Without a way to do this, if those effects are goals that we want to achieve, HGNpyhop won't be able to use *a* to achieve them.

 In GTPyhop, we can overcome this problem by defining, for each effect *e* of *a*, a unigoal_method for *e* that returns the list [*a*].
 This is possible because GTPyhop allows actions to appear in the list of items returned by a method -- which is not allowed in HGNpyhop, nor in HGN planners such as GDP and GoDel.